BaDaaS/puzzle/README.md

 ## Enterprise

-If you want to reach out to us for an enterprise version or enterprise features, send us an email
+If you want to reach out to us for an enterprise version or enterprise features, send us an email at contact@badaas.be.

 ## Technological stack